-The northern limit of the Banderas Bay culminates in a magnificent peninsula unlike any other on the Riviera Nayarit.
-A distinction should be made about the name: in the area known as Punta de Mita, which is also the name of the town there, the Punta Mita private residential community was built; be careful not to confuse them.
+The northern limit of the Banderas Bay culminates in a magnificent peninsula unlike any other on the Riviera Nayarit on the Pacific Coast.
+A distinction should be made about the name: in the area known as Punta de Mita, which is also the name of the town there, the Punta Mita private residential community (Club Punta Mita) and a luxury hotel resort was built; just so you don't confuse them.

 Punta Mita peninsula is bounded by almost 9 miles of Pacific Ocean beaches on its three sides and includes Litibu Bay.

-The town is a quiet one, with El Anclote and Corral del Risco beaches as the main attractions.
+The town is a quiet one, with El Anclote beach and Corral del Risco beach as the main attractions.

 Here you can hire boats to visit the nearby Marietas Islands (15-minute boat ride), a Mexican national park and sanctuary for birds and marine animals that includes the now world-famous "hidden beach" inside what looks like a crater and which can only be accessed swimming through a cave carved out by the sea.